Dutch Oven Chicken Noodle Soup

 How to Make Chicken Noodle Soup From Scratch

-Step 5: Debone.
-Remove the chicken and let it cool enough to handle.
-Remove bones and discard.
-Chop thigh meat into bite sized pieces, then add back into the pot.
+5. Debone thighs, and chop thigh meat into bite sized pieces, then add back into the pot.

 Love using your dutch oven like me?
 Try this Dutch Oven Chicken and Rice for an easy one pot meal!